planetarydev/synchron/README.md

 # Synchron

-Wrapping async functions like `fibers/future` without the need of a Fiber.
-Still force a synchron execution and wait til the result or an error is present **without blocking**.
+Wrapping an async function into a synchron function call **without blocking**.

 ## Install